fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 is -l/--showlocals, which prints out the local variables in a test if the test fails.

-Chapter 1.
+Lab 1.
 Getting Started with pytest • 14

 Other options for capture method are --capture=fd and --capture=sys.
 The --capture=sys